2018…the last few weeks are speeding away….

-Alongside the writing, I’ve continued with consultancy work, most recently working on some evaluations of services – finding out about the support young people need to make steps towards study and employment, and the support older people value when they have visual impairments.
+Alongside the writing, I’ve continued with consultancy work, most recently working on some evaluations of services – looking at the support young people need to make steps towards study and employment, mentoring support for young people and mental health support for people in rural communities.
 I’ve also been facilitating workshops and strategy days, and supporting some small charities in researching funders, writing fundraising proposals and for other others in looking at how they can be more effective in the communities they are based in.